 Township leasing is helping to provide a strong foundation for increased economic activity and intergenerational wealth in towns on Aboriginal land.
 It involves granting a head lease over the whole community, encouraging local decision making, streamlining land administration and decision making in commercial timeframes.

-A number of communities in the Northern Territory have negotiated township leases in 2017 and are seeing the real-time benefits of economic activity—Mutitjulu in Central Australia, Pirlangimpi on the Tiwi Islands and the Binjari housing lease near Katherine.
-Work continues on the Gunyangara lease in northeast Arnhem Land, at Jabiru in Kakadu National Park and at Yarralin in the Victoria Daly region.
+A number of communities in the Northern Territory have negotiated township leases and are seeing the real-time benefits of economic activity—Mutitjulu in Central Australia, Pirlangimpi on the Tiwi Islands, the Binjari housing lease near Katherine and Gunyangara in northeast Arnhem Land.
+Work continues on at Jabiru in Kakadu National Park and at Yarralin in the Victoria Daly region.

 Read more about township leasing on the Department of Prime Minister and Cabinet website.

 The Australian Trade and Investment Commission has delivered networking opportunities for international investors and Indigenous land holders.